Bremerton’s Naval Shipyard works on through coronavirus crisis

 But challenges presented by the pandemic have forced the sprawling shipyard that maintains, modernizes and retires the Navy’s vast fleet to make significant adjustments.

-By late March, more than 2,000 workers – 15 percent of the 14,000 people employed at the shipyard – were teleworking from home to help flatten the curve of COVID-19.
+By late March, more than 2,000 workers — 15 percent of the 14,000 people employed at the shipyard — were teleworking from home to help flatten the state’s curve of COVID-19 cases.
 Others over 65 years of age or with underlying health conditions were allowed to take paid leave.

-Before a recent policy change, the shipyard reported that one worker had contracted COVID-19 but hadn’t been at work since March 10, said spokeswoman Meghan Henderson.

-Now some of those people deemed allowable to work under federal health guidelines have begun returning to the shipyard, starting on Wednesday, she said.
+Now some of those people deemed allowable to work under federal health guidelines have begun returning to the shipyard, starting on Wednesday, said spokeswoman Meghan Henderson.

 In the interim there was a major change that they and others working on site now face: The Navy is no longer publicly disclosing the number of coronavirus infections at any individual facility, including the Bremerton shipyard.
 The Navy says the policy change is aimed at protecting national security.